Chianti Wine and Grapes: The Perfect Pairing for Italian Cuisine

 Aging of Chianti

-Chianti wines are known for their high tannins and acidity, which make them a great pairing for food with bold flavors, such sweet foods such as pasta with meat sauce or wild game.
+Chianti wines are known for their high tannins and acidity, which make them a great pairing for food with bold flavors, from red fruits to such sweet foods such as pasta with meat sauce or wild game.
 The wines also have notes of cherry, leather, and dried herbs, with some oak influence in certain styles.

 In the past, Chianti wines were often associated with the straw basket or fiasco bottle, but today, the wines are bottled in traditional glass bottles with the iconic black rooster symbol of the Chianti Classico DOCG on the label.
 The use of this trademark is controlled by the chianti classico consortium.